rasmusab/officialcocktails/officialcocktails.com/content/cocktails/old_fashioned.md

 - **Garnish with care:** A simple garnish can take your Old Fashioned to the next level.
 A classic garnish is a twisted orange peel, but you can also experiment with other fruits, herbs, or spices to add a unique touch to your drink.

-## Alcohol-free alternative to a Old fashioned
+## Alcohol-free alternative to the Old fashioned

 An alcohol-free alternative to the Old Fashioned could be a "Mocktail Old Fashioned" which includes the following ingredients: